narenmanoharan/gpt-code-assistant/README.md

 ## Support

-If you're having trouble using `gpt-code-search`, feel free to [open an issue](https://github.com/narenmanoharan/gpt-code-search/issues) on our GitHub.
+If you're having trouble using `gpt-code-assistant`, feel free to [open an issue](https://github.com/narenmanoharan/gpt-code-assistant/issues) on our GitHub.
 You can also reach out to us directly at [narenkmanoharan@gmail.com](mailto:narenkmanoharan@gmail.com).
 We're always happy to help!

 ## Feedback

 Your feedback is very important to us!
-If you have ideas for how we can improve `gpt-code-search`, we'd love to hear from you.
-Please [open an issue](https://github.com/narenmanoharan/gpt-code-search/issues) or reach out to us directly at [narenkmanoharan@gmail](mailto:narenkmanoharan@gmail) with your feedback or thoughts.
+If you have ideas for how we can improve `gpt-code-assistant`, we'd love to hear from you.
+Please [open an issue](https://github.com/narenmanoharan/gpt-code-assistant/issues) or reach out to us directly at [narenkmanoharan@gmail](mailto:narenkmanoharan@gmail) with your feedback or thoughts.

 ## License